erashish41/react-router/01_react_router/source.md

             loader: getMovieData,
           },
 - c. get the data of API by using the useLoaderData();
+    - useLoaderData: This hook provides the value returned from your route loader.
 - d. create Card.jsx in UI

 -useNavigation Hook